OUR Blog

 Frequent use (50-150 days/year) Purchase standard model Higher reliability with your own fleet

-Intensive use (> 150 days/year) Purchase high-spec model Invest in lithium batteries, reinforced structure, and remote management for lower total cost of ownership
+Intensive use (> 150 days/year) Purchase high-spec model Invest in high-quality batteries, reinforced structure, and remote management for lower total cost of ownership

 Q1: Can an electric scissor lift be used outdoors?

 A: Only on hard, dry, and level outdoor surfaces for short periods.
-Standard indoor electric models lack protection against mud and water and the ability to handle soft ground; on wet soil, grass, or uneven surfaces, they are prone to slipping or getting stuck.
-For any unpaved surface, a rough terrain model should be used.
+Standard indoor electric scissor lift models lack protection against mud and water and the ability to handle soft ground; on wet soil, grass, or uneven surfaces, they are prone to slipping or getting stuck.
+For any unpaved surface, a rough terrain scissor lift model should be used.

 Q2: How to work safely on a slope with a scissor lift?